 Dosage Form: injection, solution

-For spider veins (varicose veins less than or equal to 1 mm in diameter), use Asclera 0.5%.
+For spider veins (varicose veins ≤1 mm in diameter), use Asclera 0.5%.
 For reticular veins (varicose veins 1 to 3 mm in diameter), use Asclera 1%.
 Use 0.1 to 0.3 mL per injection and no more than 10 mL per session.

-Repeat treatments may be necessary if the extent of the varicose veins require more than 10 mL.
+Repeat treatments may be necessary if the extent of the varicose veins requires more than 10 mL.
 These treatments should be separated by 1 to 2 weeks.

 Small intravaricose blood clots (thrombi) that develop may be removed by stab incision and thrombus expression (microthrombectomy).